adansinghani1/Design-Algo/README.md

 # Design-Algo

-Coursework for Design and Algo class ya feelz
+Coursework for Design and Algo class ya feelz.
-This repository holds all the homework assignments from the course
+This repository holds all the homework assignments from the course.

 - HW0 (Due January 19, 2021)
 - HW1 (Due January 28, 2021)